Canon T6i vs Fujifilm X100S

 It is notable that the T6i has a microphone port, which is missing on the X100S.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6i and the X100S have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the X100S have been discontinued, but can regularly be found used on ebay.
 The X100S was replaced by the Fujifilm X100T, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T6i and X100S can be found, respectively, in the Canon T6i Manual (free pdf) or the online Fujifilm X100S Manual.

 So what is the bottom line?
 Is the Canon T6i better than the Fujifilm X100S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.